Ready to find the perfect college degree?

 When it comes to major decisions, like choosing a college program of study, it’s always good to consider the details of your future plans, including salary potential.
 For aspiring accountants, the news is good.
-Certified Public Accountant (CPA) is among the top five highest-paying jobs for business majors, with experienced accountants earning a median annual salary of $73,800.
+Certified Public Accountant (CPA) is among the top five highest-paying jobs for business majors.
+Experienced accountants earn a median annual salary of $73,800.
 Becoming an accountant, and especially a CPA, requires an education path that includes years of study and successful completion of an exam.

 An Accounting Education

 The first step to becoming an accountant is to earn a bachelor’s degree in accounting from a college or university.
-Though accreditation may not be a requirement for state licensure, depending on the state in which the candidate plans to work, accreditation is required for additional certifications that could advance the accountant’s career.
-Students who intend to apply for special certifications in the future may want to select one of the more than 180 accounting programs accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+Accreditation may not be a requirement for state licensure, depending on the state in which the you plan to work.
+However, accreditation is required for additional certifications that could advance the accountant’s career.
+If you intend to apply for special certifications in the future you may want to select one of the more than 180 accounting programs accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 The Path to a CPA License

-In addition to five years of study and a bachelor’s degree, candidates pass the American Institute of Certified Public Accountants (AICPA)’s four-part Uniform CPA Examination.
-Candidates have 18 months from the time they pass the first part of the test to pass the remaining parts.
+In addition to five years of study and a bachelor’s degree, you must pass the American Institute of Certified Public Accountants (AICPA)’s four-part Uniform CPA Examination.
+You have 18 months from the time you pass the first part of the test to pass the remaining parts.
 Of course, these aspiring accountants don’t have to wait 18 months to begin working in their chosen field.
-They may get hired for entry-level or junior-level positions in accounting, and then their employers will often pay for the expense of taking the CPA exam.
-Even after a student passes the CPA exam and receives the license from their state’s Board of Accountancy, they typically must still fulfill continuing education requirements to maintain their license.
+You may get hired for entry-level or junior-level positions in accounting.
+Then their employer will often pay for the expense of taking the CPA exam.
+Even after you pass the CPA exam and receive the license from your state’s Board of Accountancy, you typically must still fulfill continuing education requirements to maintain your license.